 Our Part Numbers Decoded

-First, if you’ve got the manufacturers item number, plug it in our search box and you’ll find it.
+First, if you have the manufacturers item number, plug it in our search box and you’ll find the part you need.
 Now, here’s the secret to understanding our part numbers.
 The two-digit alpha code indicates the brand/manufacturer. i.e. EP =Eppendorf, GI=Gilson, LN=Labnet.
 Following that (after a space) is their part number.
 Pipette Supplies product numbers start with PS or without any alpha code for our legacy products.

 The Pipette Supplies Brand

-Why our brand?
-We prefer why not?
 Why not benefit from quality products at a lower cost?
-We’re playing the long game.
-Pipette Supplies piston seals, piston o-rings, tip holders, batteries and tools have been around for over a decade with thousands of repeat customers.
-We haven’t chosen the cheapest manufacturers.
-We’ve chosen the best.
-We offer economical quality parts, tools and batteries for many models of pipettes.
+Pipette Supplies piston seals, piston o-rings, tip holders, batteries, and tools have been around for over a decade with thousands of repeat customers.
+We haven’t chosen the cheapest manufacturers, we’ve chosen the best.
+We offer economical quality parts, tools, and batteries for many models of pipettes.
 Each batch of our branded products goes through rigorous QC testing.
 Our products start with PS or without any alpha code for our legacy products.

 What Kind of Pipette Do I Have?

 Find out using our search box.
 Type the text that’s on your instrument including things like “multichannel”.
 Don’t bother with the serial number.
-You’ll probably find it, but if that doesn’t work, send us an image or give us a shout.
-There are several pipette flavors of each brand so it can be confusing.
+If that doesn’t work, send us an image or give us a shout.
+There are several pipette models of each brand so it can be confusing.

 Notes for Novices: Most mechanical and electronic pipettes are designed as a volume adjustable instrument instead of one fixed volume.
 Shorthand for the adjustable volume of an instrument is to use the high end of the volume range.
 For example, a pipette that is marked as a 100-1000uL is commonly referred to as a 1000uL Another point, 1000uL =1mL.
 Thus 5000uL=5mL, etc.